ElisaSalviato/SAMMY-method_4f/README.md

 7. extra commands used by Trimmomatic (e.g. `'ILLUMINACLIP:/path/to/TruSeq3-SE:2:30:10 MINLEN:35 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15'`)
 8. the path to the input file that should be trimmed
 9. the name of the output trimmed file

+**Output.** At the end of the step multiple output file will be created.
+One  containing the statistic of the trimming process (.stat), one where the log are stored (.log) and a fastq where the adapters from the original fastq have been removed plus a fastq containing the removed unpeared reads (only if two paired fastqs have been provided as input).

+**Command.**

 You can run the script with a command as follows:
 ```